How Important is BMI to Your Body Goals?

 What is Considered a High BMI?

 An ideal BMI ranges from 18.5 to 24.9.
-Most surgeons often consider a BMI over 30 too high, so they don’t operate on patients with such BMI.
+Most surgeons often consider a BMI over 30 too high, so they avoid operating on patients with this score.

-But Dr. Nick Masri thoroughly assesses his patients before making a decision.
-Based on experience, he successfully operated on patients with a BMI of 45.
+Dr. Nick Masri, on the other hand, thoroughly assesses his patients and their health before making a final decision.
+He has successfully operated on numerous patients with a BMI of 45.

-Most people might wonder how this is possible.
-This is because BMI is only a screening tool and not a diagnostic tool.
+Some people might wonder how this is possible.
+What’s important to remember is that the BMI score is merely a screening tool, not a diagnostic tool.

-A patient can still be healthy even with an elevated body mass index, making it generally safe for them to undergo plastic surgery.
-It depends on their overall health and whether they are actually at risk for complications.
+A patient can still be healthy even with a high BMI score, which means it will be safe for them to have plastic surgery.
+Their overall health will determine whether they are at risk for any complications.

 How Can Someone with a High BMI Be Healthy?

 Body fat does not entirely define a person’s health.
-A person considered overweight or obese can have low body fat and still be healthy.
+A person considered overweight or obese can have low body fat and body composition and still be healthy.

 Here are some factors that may increase one’s BMI despite having low body fat: